 Also, normally if you see all of a sudden, so many people are promoting the same product – that’s a winning product.

-And typically, when someone with a huge following on social – brings a product, at most of the case it becomes a winning product.
+And typically, when someone with a huge following on social media – brings a product, in most of the cases it becomes a winning product.

 How to spot scam offers